-In response to the recent tragedy in Newtown, Connecticut, the National Assembly on School-Based Health Care (NASBHC) has provided links to resources for "those who are at the forefront of helping youth and children at this difficult time."
+In response to recent tragedies in schools across the nation, the National Assembly on School-Based Health Care (NASBHC) has provided links to resources for "those who are at the forefront of helping youth and children at this difficult time."

 Parents for Behaviorally Different Children (PBDC) - (505) 265-0430

 Parents Reaching Out (PRO)

 Olweus Bullying Prevention Program - Designed for ages 5-15.

 The Stop Bullying Now Campaign: Take a Stand, Lend a Hand - Designed for ages 9-13 and adults/parents who interact with adolescents.
 Free website.